kit-cel/e2e_opt_diff_bps/README.md

 ## References
 [\[1\] A. Rode, B. Geiger, S. Chimmalgi, and L. Schmalen, ‘End-to-end optimization of constellation shaping for Wiener phase noise channels with a differentiable blind phase search’, Journal of Lightwave Technology, pp. 1–11, 2023, doi: 10.1109/JLT.2023.3265308.](https://ieeexplore.ieee.org/document/10093964/)

+## Acknowledgment
+This  work  has  received  funding  from  the  European  Re-search Council (ERC) under the European Union's Horizon2020 research and innovation programme (grant agreement No. 101001899).